zakmoCA/Command-line-Pomodoro-Timer/README.md

-If you have Python version 3.11.3 or higher already installed, in your terminal, make a new directory in a location of your choosing and name of your choosing, I am calling mine 'PomodoroApp'.
+If you have Python version 3.11.3 or higher already installed, in your terminal, navigate to the directory you would like to clone this repo into.

-    mkdir PomodoroApp

 Inside this directory, run the following command in order to clone the GitHub Pomodro Application.

     git clone https://github.com/zakmoCA/CLI-Pomodoro.git

-Once the repository has been cloned locally to your machine, change to the root directory as follows.
+Once the repository has been cloned locally to your machine, navigate to the repo's root.

     cd CLI-Pomodoro